 While other solvents like food grade ethanol are still popularly used in this type of product, cooking extracts like vanilla, maple, and others are often extracted using supercritical CO2.
 While other solvents are efficient in this field of extraction, there is little doubt that CO2 is the tried and true “clean and green” method for extracting consumable products like these.

 These products are sweeping the world market and are used for a variety of purposes including air fresheners, holistic remedies, cooking products and more.
-Similar to hemp and cannabis extraction, essential oils are pulled from the plant material by saturation of fluid CO2 as a solvent.
-Once the plant oils have been stripped from the remaining plant material, the CO2 is evaporated off and recollected in the same process as CBD or THC extraction.
+Similar to hemp extraction, essential oils are pulled from the plant material by saturation of fluid CO2 as a solvent.
+Once the plant oils have been stripped from the remaining plant material, the CO2 is evaporated off and recollected in the same process as CBD extraction.

 The Supercritical CO2 Process of Extraction

 Many of the above mentioned products created from supercritical CO2 extraction are essentially made in the same way.
-For purpose of example, we will focus on hemp or cannabis extraction and take a look inside the step by step process of CO2 extraction
+For purpose of example, we will focus on hemp extraction and take a look inside the step by step process of CO2 extraction

 Supercritical CO2 extractors use carbon dioxide (CO2) at an elevated temperature and pressure of 31ºC and 1071 psi which then becomes a supercritical fluid.
 In this state supercritical CO2 has an increased capacity for the diffusion of molecules and solubilizing non-polar compounds.
 Raising the temperature and pressure of the liquid CO2 even further provides highly efficient extractions of oils in a short period of time.
 Take a look below at the process step by step:

 Why Supercritical CO2 is the Superior Extraction Method

 We’ve covered the basics; what CO2 is, how it is used in its supercritical state and how SCCO2 extractors operate.
 Now, why is this extraction method the best option?